About the Project

 In Liberia, 64% of the population –more than two million people– lives below the poverty line.
-The agriculture sector – food and tree crops, fisheries, and livestock – accounts for 38.8% of GDP, and 70% of the country’s population depends on agriculture for its livelihood.
+The agriculture sector – food and tree crops, fisheries, and livestock – accounts for 38.8% of the GDP, and 70% of the country’s population depends on agriculture for its livelihood.
 The sector is a significant contributor to the economy in terms of employment and foreign exchange earnings, and a primary determinant of nutrition, education, poverty reduction, and rural transformation.
 Women are major players, producing over 60% of agricultural products and constituting the majority of smallholder producers and the agricultural labor force.
 Approximately half of the population is either food insecure or highly vulnerable to food shortages due in part to low agricultural productivity that, in turn, is caused by structural impediments, inadequate policies, and prolonged conflicts that displaced farming communities, degraded transport and processing infrastructures, and diminished productive capacities such as assets and skilled personnel.